ortegaalfredo/neuroengine/README.md

 server.listen(answerMessage)
 ```

-Once you login, a web chatbot is available at https://www.neuroengine.ai/servicename (This feature is still at developemnt)
+Once you login, a web chatbot is available at https://www.neuroengine.ai/servicename (This feature is still in development)

-Note: Neuroengine does not locally host any Large Language Models (LLM).
+Note: Currently, Neuroengine does not locally host any Large Language Models (LLM).
 It acts as a proxy, allowing remote users to connect to locally hosted LLMs.